jpetkau/builder/README.md

 `fs.py`: `pure` model of file system.
 Useful objects:

-    `Blob`: byte string at some unspecified location.
+    `Blob`: immutable byte string at some unspecified location.
-    `Tree`: (fully hashed) tree of blobs and trees at some unspecified location.
+    `Tree`: (fully hashed) immutable tree of blobs and trees at some unspecified location.
     `Path`: any path used during builds; need to use this instead of simple strings to get correct hashing.

+    Blob and Tree can be materialized in a few different ways:
+    - for read-only access where symlinks are ok,
+    - if a tool needs read/write access or can't deal with symlinks, copies can be made.

 `y_memo.py`: incremental dependency tracking.
 Not working yet.